 We are also living in an era in which reclaimed materials are hitting the headlines, providing sustainability and a level of uniqueness that helps buyers to escape from the mass-produced products of the past.

-While neutral tones have been dominant for a while now, some people are starting to push back, ensuring that bold colours are introduced to rooms by choosing just one statement piece of furniture.
+While neutral tones have been dominant for a while now, some people are starting to push back, ensuring that bold colors are introduced to rooms by choosing just one statement piece of furniture.

 Vintage is very much in demand